WraithGlade/WG-rainbow-vim/README.md

 ## Known Bugs and Limitations

-- At nesting levels above 16, the syntax highlighting of closing delimiters may become mismatched!
+- At nesting levels above 18, the syntax highlighting of closing delimiters may become mismatched!
 Such deep nesting is hard to understand regardless though.
-  A core principle of this script (compared to other rainbow highlighters) is not to overengineer it though, so this might never be fixed.
-  (Vim's console color implementation also appears to have some baked-in assumptions about 16 console colors max existing too.)

 - If `:syntax off` is used and then followed by `:syntax on` later, then the rainbow highlighter may not turn back on.
 So, as a workaround, use the provided rainbow commands such as `:RbToggle`, `:RbOff`, and `:RbOn` instead.
+  I've often seen `:syntax off` followed by `:RbOn` work, but not `:syntax on`!
-  (You may need to close and reopen Vim if you do use `:syntax off`.)
+  If you call `:syntax on` you may need to close and reopen the Vim editor to fix it.

+- The color mode functions (`RbCustomColors` and `RbNamedColors`) break things sometimes when called during normal Vim use *outside of this script*.
+  This is not much of a problem though: Color *themes* can still be switched easily.
+  There's not much reason why you'd want to change the color mode once you pick it.
-- The color *mode* functions (`RbCustomColors` and `RbNamedColors`) break things sometimes when called during normal Vim use *outside* of `rainbow.vim`.
-You'll need to set the color *mode* in advance.
-(Don't confuse the color *mode* with the color themes though!
-The color themes (in contrast to the two *modes*) can be applied at any time and as often as you want!
-Thus, feel free to use `:RbDark`, `:RbLight`, or `:RbHi` (etc) at any time... but be wary of ever running `:call RbCustomColors()` or `:call RbNamedColors()` outside of `rainbow.vim`.)
+  The color themes (in contrast to the two color *modes*) can be applied at any time and as often as you want!
+Thus, feel free to use `:RbDark`, `:RbLight`, or `:RbHi` (etc) at any time and as often as you like... but be wary of ever running `:call RbCustomColors()` or `:call RbNamedColors()` outside of `rainbow.vim`.

 ## Miscellaneous Utilities

-The Git repo also includes very small shell scripts for more easily/quickly synchronizing the Git repo's `rainbow.vim` with Vim's per-user config file directory contents.
-(Otherwise, one might be tempted to bloat Vim's config directories by placing the full Git repo there.)
+The Git repo also includes very small shell scripts for more easily/quickly installing the rainbow script and/or synchronizing the Git repo's `rainbow.vim` with Vim's per-user config file directory contents.
+(This make sit possible to keep the `rainbow.vim` source repo entirely separate from your Vim config folders to prevent junking them up.)

 You don't need to concern yourself with that though if you intend to just drag and drop `rainbow.vim` to your Vim `plugin` folder.
 All these extra scripts do is perform the copying for you automatically:

-- `Windows_install.bat`: copies `rainbow.vim` from the current directory to `%userprofile%\vimfiles\plugin`
+- `Windows_install.bat`: just copies `rainbow.vim` from the current directory to `%userprofile%\vimfiles\plugin`
-- `Linux_etc_install.sh`: copies `rainbow.vim` from the current directory to `~\.vim\plugin`
+- `Linux_etc_install.sh`: just copies `rainbow.vim` from the current directory to `~\.vim\plugin`

 On Windows, double-clicking a Batch/CMD (`.bat`) file will run it automatically, like an installer or EXE.